-- Call Forward: Mamoru's awareness of Sailor V's true identity as the popstar Minako Aino during the series is explained in the prequel Act Zero.
+- Mamoru's awareness of Sailor V's true identity as the pop star Minako Aino during the series is explained in the prequel Act Zero.

 - Camp: The fight scenes in the earlier episodes.
 It becomes more believably realistic and more into its tokusatsu roots as the show progresses.

 - The Cast Show Off: The actor of Zoisite is an expert piano player, and it shows.
-Particularly with the Kirari Super Live!
+Particularly in the live concert.

 - Cat Girl: Luna, once the Silver Crystal gives her a half-human form.

-- Celebrity Lie: Variant: Mio claims on Usagi's behalf that Usagi knows Idol Singer Minako as part of a plot to isolate and humiliate her.
+- Variant: Mio claims on Usagi's behalf that Usagi knows Idol Singer Minako as part of a plot to isolate and humiliate her.
 Ironically at this point Usagi does know Minako; just not in the way she expects (Minako is Sailor Venus).
 Also, Minako foils the humiliation attempt by showing up at the concert Mio promised on Usagi's behalf, while shooting a Death Glare at Mio.

 - Chekhov's Skill: To defeat the youma, the senshi used the tricks they learned from the games during the Reiko-Minako competition.

-- Chewing the Scenery: Ikuko-mama is a definite scene-stealer, ditto Beryl and the Shitennou.
-Rei/Sailor Mars' Oh, Crap expressions are also scene-stealers on their own.
+- Chewing the Scenery: Ikuko is a definite scene-stealer, same with Beryl and the Shitennou.
+Rei/Sailor Mars' Oh Crap! expressions are also scene-stealers on their own.

 - Clark Kenting: Averted.
 The girls have noticeably different hairstyles and colors when they transform, making it feasible that they don't get recognized.
 Even so, Minako recognizes Rei as Sailor Mars instantly when they bump into each other at a church.